Apr 25, 2023

 Small short breaks and everyday exercise

 Reducing your sedentary time by trying to add moments of movement reduces the health risks that arise from prolonged sitting, such as putting on dangerous excess weight.
-Standing up at your desk or actively choosing the stairs instead of the elevator can be decisive.
+Standing up at your desk or actively choosing the stairs instead of the elevator can be crucial.
 It is precisely the low-intensity everyday activity that breaks the sedentary lifestyle that has the most positive effect.

 Small, short breaks from the desk also reduce the risk of putting on dangerous excess weight.
 In recent years, researchers have discovered that sedentary work leads to a deficit of energy.
 Energy deficit means that a person does not get rid of enough energy compared to how much energy they take in through food and drink.
 This energy deficit can lead to problems with weight.
 Being overweight often leads to swollen legs and feet.